 In 2003, Duke University re-joined approximately 50 other Southern universities in presenting the Algernon Sydney Sullivan Award.
-This award program, sponsored by the Algernon Sydney Sullivan Foundation, recognizes during commencement week one graduating senior, one graduate/professional student (House Staff included), and one member of the faculty and staff of Duke University or Health System for their outstanding commitment to service.
+This award program, sponsored by the Algernon Sydney Sullivan Foundation, recognizes one graduating senior, one graduate/professional student (House Staff included), and one member of the faculty and staff of Duke University or Duke Health for their outstanding commitment to service.

 The New York Southern Society established the Algernon Sydney Sullivan Awards in 1925 in memory of Mr. Sullivan, a southerner who became a prominent lawyer, businessman and philanthropist in New York in the late nineteenth century.
 The award seeks to perpetuate the excellence of character and humanitarian service of Algernon Sydney Sullivan by recognizing and honoring such qualities in others.

 The Algernon Sydney Sullivan Award committee desires that this prestigious opportunity for recognition be available to student and employee alike regardless of their role at the University.
 This ensures that all who make significant contributions to the community and who lead lives of integrity will be considered as candidates for this unique award.